-Once again, this will not be a normal investigative report.
+Because this lab is simple, it will be a normal investigative report.
+It will not be presented as a series of questions.
+Notice how these sections correlate with the questions given in the first, more complicated lab.
 Only include the sections listed below.
 Do your best this week to improve the style of your writing and the level of detail included in your answers.
-Try also to avoid repeating yourself and try to write in the third person, passive.
+Try also to avoid repeating yourself and try to write in the third person, passive voice.
+This is separate and distinct from your lab notebook prep and recording of data.
+The lab notebook should be used to complete the lab report.
+The lab reports can be written (legibly) in a separate part of the notebook or on your computer (the later is desireable).

 - 1. The answers to the pre-lab questions.
 (20 points) - 2.
 All raw and processed data.
-(33 points) - 6 points recorded crude masses of 2 samples 6 points for recorded volumes of boiling solvents needed to dissolve each sample 6 points for recorded masses of purified samples 6 points for recorded melting point ranges for two purified samples 6 points for calculation of percent recovery for two samples 9 points for recorded melting point ranges for standard samples - 3.
+(33 points) - 6 points recorded crude masses of 2 samples - 6 points for recorded volumes of boiling solvents needed to dissolve each sample - 6 points for recorded masses of purified samples - 6 points for recorded melting point ranges for two purified samples 6 points for calculation of percent recovery for two samples - 9 points for recorded melting point ranges for standard samples - 3.
 Answers to the following questions: (66 points) - a) In your own words, explain how melting point broadening and depression occur.
-(8 points) - b) Explain how each of the impurities was removed during the procedure.(4 points) - c) What is the structure of acetanilide?
+This is hard.
+If you need to please feel free to go over this again with your instructor.
+(8 points) - b) Explain how each of the impurities was removed during the procedure.
+(4 points) - c) What is the structure of acetanilide?
 Give a medical use for acetanilide (Hint: Merck Index or google it).
 (4 points) - d) In terms of intermolecular interactions, try to account for the differences in melting point between salicylic acid and acetanilide.
 (6 points) - e) Where did you realistically lose material in each of your two recrystallizations.
 Where do you think the biggest losses occurred?
 (10 points) - f) Can you now add new errors to the control errors you outlined in your pre-lab?
 If so, list the additional errors.
 (8 points) - g) Was your data consistent with what you predicted?
 If not, explain why your data deviated from the prediction.
-(10 points) - b) Using your standards, estimate the purity of each of your experimental samples.
+(10 points) - h) Using your standards, estimate the purity of each of your experimental samples.
 What are the most likely (if any) contaminants to your samples?
 (8 points)